 Bahamian labeling requirements are quite broad and deal mainly in general terms with protecting consumers from false product descriptions and misleading information regarding the nature, substance or quantity of foods.
-New, more specific labeling requirements should be implemented in 2011 when the new Food Act is expected to be enacted.
-Until now, The Bahamas fully accepts all standard U.S. labeling including the standard U.S. nutritional fact panel.
-This is expected to remain the case even with new Bahamian labeling requirements being implemented in 2011.
+The Bahamas fully accepts all standard U.S. labeling including the standard U.S. nutritional fact panel.
 Meat and poultry products from the United States must have the USDA inspection seal and must be from a federally inspected U.S. facility.